hansperu/repository-task52954/README.md

 # 52954 -- MACHINE LEARNING AND STATISTICS - Tasks 2020
 ## Student: Hans Perez Rubin de Celis - G00387884

+This work has been developed by searching for information in the GMIT library database and web pages.

 My final work on these tasks can be found in the Jupyter Notebook **Python SQRT2.ipynb** file.

 ![imagen machine](https://www.uu.se/digitalAssets/805/c_805644-l_1-k_image.jpg)